Fine Gardening Project Guides

 2. Candied jalapenos.
 The sweet and hot combination of candied jalapenos makes a terrific condiment.
 Pack a few ripe red peppers among the green for beautiful jars to give as gifts.

 4. Hot pepper sauce.
-Many kinds of peppers from small green sport peppers to Tabasco peppers can be turned into a pepper sauce.
+Many kinds of peppers, from small green sport peppers to Tabasco peppers, can be turned into a pepper sauce.
 Sometimes peppers can be soaked in vinegar or cooked into a hot red sauce.

 5. Pickled peppers.
-One of my favorite ways to preserve jalapenos is to slice, stuff them in a jar, and then cover them with hot pickling brine.
+One of my favorite ways to preserve jalapenos is to slice them, stuff them in a jar, and then cover them with hot pickling brine.
 Toss in a few fresh garlic cloves for added flavor.
 When peppers are preserved like this, they can keep for months in the refrigerator.
 Use them for heat and flavor when making pressed sandwiches or as a great topping for nachos.

 Comments